abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

 ..  only:: draft

-    A search tree represents the search space that the search algorithm will, implicitly or explicitly, traverse or explore if you prefer.
+    A search tree represents the search space that the search algorithm will, implicitly or explicitly, traverse or explore.
 Each node of the tree corresponds to a state of the search.
 Take an array of variables :math:`x[]` and a valid index :math:`i`.

+    ..  raw:: html

         At one node in the search tree, we divide the search space in two exclusive search subspaces by imposing :math:`x[i] = 2` at one branch and :math:`x[i] \neq 2` at another branch like in Figure :ref:`search_space_divided_in_two`.

+    ..  raw:: latex

+        At one node in the search tree, we divide the search space in two exclusive search subspaces by imposing
+        $x[i] = 2$ at one branch and $x[i] \neq 2$ at another branch like in
+        Figure~\ref{manual/search_primitives/basic_working1:search-space-divided-in-two}.

     ..  _search_space_divided_in_two: